NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 >>> machine.shell_interact()
 ```

-and run commandline commands like:
+and run shell commands like:

 ```shell-session
 uname -a